ChuHan2019/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

+I am now an _Associate Professor_ as the _Guangdong Provincial Key Laboratory of Artificial Intelligence in Medical Image Analysis and Application, Guangdong Provincial People's Hospital_.
-I am now a _postdoctoral fellow_ at the _Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences_, under the supervision of Prof. Zaiyi Liu and Prof. Changhong Liang.
+I was the _postdoctoral fellow_ at the _Guangdong Provincial People's Hospital, Guangdong Academy of Medical Sciences_, under the supervision of Prof. Zaiyi Liu and Prof. Changhong Liang.
 I received the _Ph.D. degree_ from [_the Chinese University of Hong Kong_](https://www.cse.cuhk.edu.hk), under the supervision of [_Prof.
 Tien-Tsin Wong_](http://www.cse.cuhk.edu.hk/~ttwong).
 I received the _M.Sc. degree_ in computer science from [_South China University of Technology_](https://www.scut.edu.cn/en/), and the _B.Sc. degree_ from [_South China Agricultural University_](http://english.scau.edu.cn/).

-My current research interests include medical image analysis, computer graphics, image processing, computer vision and deep learning.
+My research interests include medical image analysis, computational pathology, deep learning, computer vision, image processing and computer graphics.

 I like travelling and shooting landscape photographs.
 Here I share my [photos](#gallery) with you.
 Join me if you are also an adventurer.